Gink3/econ_sim/DesignDoc.md

 ## Terms
-* Merchant - Trading entities that control goods and make decisions
+* Trader - Trading entities that control goods and make decisions
 * Producers - Farm or Mine that produces raw materials
 * Factories - Turns raw materials into a intermediate or finished good
 * Consumer - The entity that acts as all consumers in the market